orfeotoolbox/pyotb/README.md

 - Can be integrated in OTB pipelines

 Limitations :
-- It is not possible to use the tensorflow python API inside a script where OTBTF is used because of compilation issues between Tensorflow and OTBTF
+- It is not possible to use the tensorflow python API inside a script where OTBTF is used because of compilation issues between Tensorflow and OTBTF, i.e. `import tensorflow` doesn't work in a script where pyotb has been imported
-- It is currently not possible to chain several `@pyotb.run_tf_function` functions

 ## Some examples